 Creamed Corn With Pork and Rice

-- 1 (14.75-ounce) can cream style corn
+- 1 can cream style corn (14.75-ounce)

 - 1 cup milk

-– 1/8 cup frozen corn
+- ¼ cup fresh or frozen corn

-– 1 ½ tablespoon fish sauce
+- 1½ tablespoons fish sauce

 - 1 teaspoon sugar

-– 1 teaspoon oil, plus 1 tablespoon
+- 1 teaspoon vegetable oil

 - white pepper

 - Remove the bones from the pork chops and cut into ½-inch cubes.
 Place in a medium bowl.
 Combine with fish sauce, sugar, a dash of white pepper, and 1 teaspoon oil.
 Cover with plastic wrap and marinate in the fridge for about 1 hour.